Board of Directors

 Winnie (she/her) joined CYI in 2006 as a language partner with the Chinatown Literacy Project and then continued as a co-coordinator for Chinatown Literacy Project and Chinatown Beautification Day.
 She has recently moved back to her hometown and is working at the at the Department of Education of NYC to expand early childhood seats for the Pre-K For All and 3-K For All initiatives.
 She holds a BA in Psychology from Yale University.

-Vincent Fang has been a member of the CYI family since 2007.
-Starting as a language partner for the Chinatown Literacy Project, Vincent held leadership roles with the Summer Leadership Institute and the CYI Working Group.
-He was previously Deputy Chief of Staff for NYC Council Member Margaret Chin.
-Vincent is now a 3L at CUNY School of Law.
-When he is not studying, Vincent is shooting hoops, playing video games, or dissecting the latest comic-to-film movie adaptation.
-He graduated magna cum laude from Syracuse University with a B.A. in Political Science and Policy Studies with a minor in Asian/Asian American Studies.
+Vincent has been a member of the CYI family since 2007.
+Starting as a language partner for Chinatown Literacy Project, Vincent held leadership roles with the Summer Leadership Institute and the CYI Working Group.
+Outside of CYI, Vincent is a Staff Attorney at Brooklyn Defender Services' Family Defense Practice.
+Prior to law school, Vincent was Deputy Chief of Staff for then-NYC Council Member Margaret Chin and Press Assistant to the Congressional Asian Pacific American Caucus.
+Vincent is admitted to practice law in New York, holds a J.D. from CUNY School of Law and graduated magna cum laude from Syracuse University with a B.A. in Political Science & Policy Studies with a minor in Asian/Asian American Studies.

 Audrey is currently a law student at CUNY Law to pursue movement lawyering.
 Prior to law school, she worked as a community organizer at two different Asian American civil rights organizations where she focused on advocacy, policy initiatives, and youth development.
 Born and raised in NYC, she has a deep connection with NYC's Chinatown and is currently on the fundraising/finance committee at CYI.
 In her free time, she can be found reading, cooking, and taking long walks.